roccodev/roccodev.github.io/content/blog/xenoblade-3-devxml-1.md

 A full heat gauge is worth 1,000 points.
 I will refer to it using percentages for the rest of this section.

-When Interlink is initiated, the combo timer on the targeted enemy is paused for 4 seconds, unless the combo stage is Daze or Burst.
+When Interlink is initiated, the combo timer on the targeted enemy is paused for 4 seconds if the Interlink has arts that would advance it, unless the combo stage is Daze or Burst.

 If Interlink is started while the heat gauge is not empty (for example, by canceling and Interlinking again right away), a 10% heat penalty is applied.